-A California Highway Patrol officer was transported to a hospital with injuries after he was rear-ended by a delivery truck driver who had apparently fallen asleep.
+A California Highway Patrol officer was transported to a hospital with injuries after he was rear-ended by a delivery truck driver who had fallen asleep.
 According to a report in the Fairfield Daily Republic, CHP officials said the delivery truck was moving quickly and had not engaged the brakes when it struck the cruiser and pushed it to the car ahead.
 The incident occurred on eastbound West Texas Street, west of Pennsylvania Avenue, in Fairfield, California.

 Truck Driver Asleep at the Wheel